Local Deployment

 Deploying Kubeflow Pipelines

-The installation process for Kubeflow Pipelines is the same for all three environments covered in this guide: kind, K3s, and K3ai.
+The installation process for Kubeflow Pipelines is the same for all three environments covered in this guide: kind, K3s, Docker-desktop, and K3ai.

 Note: Process Namespace Sharing (PNS) is not mature in Argo yet - for more information go to Argo Executors and reference “pns executors” in any issue you may come across when using PNS.